Published on October 14, 2021 – Last Updated on March 29, 2022

 When you become pregnant, your hormones cause the ligaments at the base of your spine to loosen.
 As a result, you are more susceptible to back pain and discomfort in this area.
 The tailbone pain during pregnancy is more than just an annoyance.
-It can cause serious problems with pelvic stability, bladder function, and mobility.
+It can cause severe pelvic stability, bladder function, and mobility problems.

-For about one-third of all pregnant women, these aches turn into significant pain in their lower backs or “tailbone,” also known as their coccyx.
+These aches turn into significant pain in their lower backs or “tailbone,” also known as their coccyx, for about one-third of all pregnant women.
 The coccyx sits at the bottom of your spine and helps stabilize you when sitting while acting as an attachment point for pelvic floor muscles that support your bladder, bowel, and uterus.
-To fix tailbone region pain during pregnancy (coccyx) it’s important to understand what causes it so you can take steps towards preventing it from affecting you again.
+To fix tailbone region pain during pregnancy (coccyx), it’s essential to understand what causes it so you can take steps towards preventing it from affecting you again.

 What Causes Tailbone Pain During Pregnancy?

 To find relief for the coccyx pain, you need to understand how it develops and take steps to prevent it from affecting you again in the future.

 During pregnancy, the main cause of back muscles pain can be traced back to the hormones that loosen the pelvic ligaments.
 In addition, if your pelvis is not stable, it will directly impact your bladder and bowel control.